 For centuries older men have been marrying and shacking up with younger women and no one bats an eyelash.
 Hollywood is rife with these couplings; Larry King and his wife, Jack Nicholson and every baby mama he’s knocked up, Warren Beatty and Annette Benning…the list is long.
-Yet when an older woman gets involved with a younger man, she’s labeled a cougar and society can’t conceive that a younger man could possibly find her attractive and lovable, were she not sitting on a huge wad of dollar bills.
+Yet when an older woman gets involved with a younger man, she’s labeled a cougar and society can’t conceive that a younger man could possibly find her attractive and lovable.

 Perhaps these younger men, just like me, are seeking a woman, who is secure in her person, who’s achieved a level of success that permits her to focus us on other areas of her life and invest more so in love and family (as is the case with me and my man).